How to Paint Good Art: Using the Big Three

 Use plenty of variety in the composition, values and colors.

-Variety is the key to painting good art.
+Variety is the key to painting attractive artwork.

 1. Composition - Compose the painting with three main parts.
 Each part is a different size; a large, medium and small.